 Troy de la Fosse

-Troy de la Fosse is a PhD candidate in Art, Technology and Health.
-After completing a Masters in Theatre Practice at the University of Exeter, and subsequently a PGCE, Troy began a career as a lecturer.
-Previous experiences in both education and medical settings have significantly shaped their research interests.
-Working across these contexts raised compelling questions about how objects are perceived differently in real life and digital environments, particularly where sensory engagement and practical decision making are involved.
+Troy de la Fosse is a PhD candidate in Transtechnology Research and a Principal Investigator at vagab(o/u)nds research.
+After completing a Masters at the University of Exeter, and subsequently a PGCE, Troy began a career as a lecturer.
+Previous experiences in both education and healthcare settings have significantly shaped their research interests.
+Working across these contexts raised questions about how objects and environments are perceived differently in real life and digital settings, particularly where sensory engagement and practical decision making are involved.

-Through this work, Troy aims to support more responsive and inclusive uses of digital tools, particularly in areas such as fabrication, simulation and training.
-By focusing on how sensory and material experiences influence learning and care, their research offers insights into the perceptual, technological and affective dimensions of object interaction in professional practice.
+Through this work, Troy aims to support more responsive and inclusive uses of digital tools and designed environments, particularly in areas such as fabrication, simulation and training.
+By focusing on how sensory and material experiences influence learning and care, their research offers insights into the perceptual, technological and affective dimensions of both object and spatial interaction in professional practice.